dcevallossalas/privacybreaches/README.md

 # Transparency Unleashed: Privacy Risks in the Age of E-Government

-This repository provides all the files and elements required for experiments reproducibility of the research project: "Transparency Unleashed: Privacy Risks in the Age of E-Government".
+This repository aims to allow the experiments reproducibility of the research project: "Transparency Unleashed: Privacy Risks in the Age of E-Government".

 This research is part of the project "Híper-transparencia Digital en Ecuador: El Gobierno Electrónico contra la Privacidad” conducted by Escuela Politécnica Nacional.